meowyih/godot_openvdb_texture3d/README.md

 # How to convert OpenVDB into Texture3D and Access it in Godot (4.1) Spatial Shader

 This project is a memo of how to convert OpenVDB data into Godot for myself.
 The Godot project might work if the large texture3D (~70MB) upload correcly.
 But the C++ definitely won't work because it requires OpenVDB library.
-Check the **OpenVDB Library** for detail.
+Check the **OpenVDB Library** section for detail.

 ## Background Story